chiggachiggayeah/weatherman/weatherman.md

 And then it started to rain.

 "What's the hold up?" said Andre, just on the other side of the door.
-The door open and for an instant Andre saw the overcast ceiling, and gentle rainfall glittering in the laserlight.
+The door opened and for an instant Andre saw the overcast ceiling, and gentle rainfall glittering in the laserlight.
 The instant expired, and the clouds vanished.

 "Dope," said Andre.